yifan-h/PGE/README.md

 [**SIGKDD 19**] **A Representation Learning Framework for Property Graphs**, Yifan Hou, Hongzhi Chen, Changji Li, James Cheng,  Ming-Chang Yang.

 ### Acknowledgement
 The original version of this code base was originally forked from https://github.com/williamleif/GraphSAGE, and we owe many thanks to William L. Hamilton for making the code available.
+We also thank Xiaoxi Wang's contribution to this project during her senior year internship in CUHK.

 ### License